 I stayed hidden and let him pass me.
 I was so proud of him and I wanted to let him succeed on his own.
 He needed to walk into that camp and show that he could do it without my help.
 He needed that success.
 I walked behind him just out of sight and stayed quiet.
 As the shadows started getting longer I could just barely hear him repeating his mantra as he moved up the trail.
 He got to the camp just as the rest of the kids were putting their tarps up (they weren’t moving all that fast either).
 I heard some of the kids say hey to him and as I walked into the camp I saw a few of them patting him on the back and telling him that they didn’t think he would make it.

 I don’t know where Mark is now.
 I don’t know if he was able to turn that success into success anywhere else in his life.
 But I do know that for that one evening he was equal with all the older, harder kids.
 That he had done the exact thing they had done when they thought that he couldn’t do it.
-And I know that watching him do it was one of the most powerful things I saw that summer.
+And I know that watching him do it was one of the most powerful things I saw that year.